Brian 4.1.2025

 It’s your road.

-Every other Tuesday, Jamie Howard listens and shares in candid conversations (often in unusual settings) with guests who took their own road - often motivated by the power of nature to go their own way.
+Every other Tuesday, Jamie Howard shares in candid conversations (often in unusual settings) with guests who took their own road - motivated by the power of nature to go their own way.
 The revealing chats were inspired by the conversations had between takes on shoots when the cameras were off.
 That might've been lost, until now.
 First season guests include NFL players, Award winning photographers and difference makers from National Geographic, Fishing guides, Game wardens, Adventurers and more.
 To learn more, become a brand partner or suggest a guest, contact: info@howardfilms.com